J-sanchez/E-commerce-backend/README.md

-THEN my server is started and the Sequelize models are synced to the MySQL database WHEN I open API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes is displayed in a formatted JSON WHEN I open API GET routes in Insomnia for a single category, product, or tag THEN the data for that category, product, or tag is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
+THEN my server is started and the Sequelize models are synced to the MySQL database WHEN I open API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes is displayed in a formatted JSON WHEN I open API GET routes in Insomnia for a single Category, product, or tag THEN the data for that Category, product, or tag is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete data in my database
 ```